-401(k) Benefit Restoration Plan.
-In 2014, we adopted a 401(k) benefit restoration plan to become effective on January 1, 2015.
+Officers who participate in our retirement plan as cash balance members also participate in a 401(k) benefit restoration plan that became effective on January 1, 2015.
 The plan was adopted after a review of the competitiveness of retirement and other benefits, such as a deferred compensation program, provided by our executive compensation program in comparison to the benefits provided to executive officers of other utilities, including companies in our peer group.
 The review included the impact on retirement benefits for our officers from not having an annual cash incentive in our executive compensation program.
 As a result of having this plan, we credit matching contributions to an account established for officers who participate in our retirement plan as a cash balance member in an amount determined irrespective of limitations on contributions to the 401(k) Plan imposed by the Internal Revenue Code.